Nahidzeinali-web/3-Agentic-AI/README.md

-# 🧠 Complete Guide: Text Embeddings and Retrieval with LangChain, OpenAI, Hugging Face, FAISS & Traditional RAG
+# 🧠 Text Embeddings and Retrieval with LangChain, OpenAI, Hugging Face, FAISS & Traditional RAG

 This comprehensive guide walks you through:
 - Generating embeddings with OpenAI and Hugging Face using LangChain